-In English (and presumably in general), appositional modifiers are typically placed directly next to the thing (noun/nominal?) they augment.
+In English (and presumably in many other languages), appositional modifiers are typically placed directly next to the things they augment.

 - abbreviations next to their expansion

 - in men and women, both are put it a more limited and specific context